That's the way it always used to be in the NFL until that got chickified.

 Horse collar, all that stuff.

-It was uh it was all legal.
+It was all legal.

-I mean you could beat people up back then.
+You could beat people up back then.

 Chuck Bednerick beat the crap out of Chuck Noel once.

-Keith Miller, big time helmet to helmet concussion, no flag.
+Keith Miller, big-time helmet-to-helmet concussion, no flag.

-Uh late hit on Rothlessberger, no flag.
+Late hit on Rothlessberger, no flag.

-That was, it was not a it was a sloppy game last night, but it was a real football game.
+That was, it was not a, it was a sloppy game last night, but it was a real football game.

-Well, Tom Brady's 25 and zip, 25-0 in a regular season at Foxboro in the last 25 games.
+Well, Tom Brady's 25-and-zip, 25-0 in the regular season at Foxborough in the last 25 games.

-Well, you'd have to be 25 and oh in the last 25 games.
+Well, you'd have to be 25-0 in the last 25 games.

-This is the weak spot, the weak spot tonight is the Patriots defense.
+This is the weak spot, the weak spot tonight is the Patriots' defense.

 Not so this year.